Things to know

 - Other tax-assisted retirement savings arrangements that an employer may sponsor include a group retirement savings plan (RRSP), a deferred profit sharing plan (DPSP) or a group tax-free savings account (TFSA).
 These plans are defined contribution in nature.
 Contributions are typically invested at the direction of the employees and the benefits payable are equal to the balance of the member’s account.
 These plans are not subject to minimum standard legislation, but are regulated by the ITA.

 - Another arrangement is a pooled registered pension plan (PRPP) (known as a voluntary retirement savings plan (VRSP) in Québec), which is also a defined contribution arrangement, but the individual’s assets are pooled.
 These plans are subject to their own minimum standards legislation.

 - An employer with at least 10 Québec employees is required to join a VRSP if the employer does not offer a RPP, group RRSP or group TFSA.
 The employer is not, however, required to contribute to a VRSP.

 Unregistered Retirement Plans

-- Supplemental plans may be established to allow employees to “top up” their pension benefits above the ITA limits applicable to RPPs.
+- Supplemental plans (sometimes referred to as supplemental employee retirement plans) may be established to allow employees to “top up” their pension benefits above the ITA limits applicable to RPPs.
 They are not subject to minimum standards legislation.
 The plan may be classified as a retirement compensation arrangement under the ITA if funded and will be subject to particular tax requirements.